TL;DR

 - Does the mouth open on plosives (P/B/M) correctly?

-- Do teeth/tongue artifacts show up on certain words?
+- Do the teeth/tongue artifacts show up on certain words?

-Then export in the formats you need for ads.
+- If not, export it in the formats you need for ads.
+Then export in the format you need to export.

 It's an input problem.